-Listing \ref{alg:maintainer} presents the pseudocode for the algorithm.
-Each node has the two variables $D^u_t$ and $H^u_t$. $D^u_t$ stores $u$'s neighborhood in $D_t$ whereas $H^u_t$ stores the references for the handover.
-Both variables may be reset at the end of each round.
-We have two types of messages, $JOIN(v,p^t_v)$ represents a join request and $CREATE(v,p^t_v)$ is used to construct $D_t$.
-Both contain the $ID$ of a node $v$ and its position in $p_v^t$ in $D_t$.
-Further, we see how the pick their random value.
-It is is determined by a uniform hash function $h: V \times \mathbb{N} \to [0,1)$ known to all nodes.
 This hash function takes the node's $ID$ and the current round as an input and computes a random value $p_v$.
+Note that this choice excludes some points in $[0,1)$ from being picked as all values need to be encoded in $O(\log n)$ bits.
+However, this does not impact the correctness of our algorithms.
+Instead, we just handle the values returned by $h$ as continuous values as it is a standard assumption (see, e.g. \cite{KingS04, KingLSY07} for the usage in overlay networks and \cite{bellare1993random} for a proof that these functions can indeed be simulated by few random bits).

-The mature nodes send out requests on behalf of each fresh node $u \in F_t$ known to them.
+Recall that the fresh nodes are not part of the overlay.
+Therefore, the mature nodes send out requests on behalf of each fresh node $u \in F_t$ known to them.
 Note that each node can compute $h(u,t)$ if it knows $u$'s ID.
 The $ID$s of these nodes are stored in the variable $C$.
 This variable is set by \random.
 Details on how it set can be found in the next section.